Preference falsification: The sudden fall of East European communism

 Preference falsification, for decades a source of communism’s durability, now made the anti-regime movement in public opinion feed on itself.
 As public opposition grew, East Europeans relatively satisfied with the status quo jumped on the public-preference cascade to secure a place in the emerging new order.
 Though the world was caught by surprise, the East European revolutions are now easily understood.
 In line with Kuran’s theory of unanticipated revolutions, abundant information now points to the existence, all along, of massive hidden opposition to the region’s parties.

 The data that have surfaced include classified opinion surveys found in Communist Party archives.
 Like rulers of dictatorial regimes throughout history, Party leaders understood that their support partly feigned.
 For self-preservation, they conducted anonymous opinion surveys whose results were treated as state secrets.
 The once-classified data show little variation until 1985.
 They indicate substantial belief in the efficiency of socialist institutions, but also far more doubt than public discourse suggested.
 After 1985, faith in communism plummeted and the perception that communism is unworkable spread.

 A puzzle is why the East European leaders who had access to this information, and who thus knew that disillusionment with communism was growing, did not block the rise in explosive opposition.
 They probably could have prevented the cascades that were to unfold through massive force early on.
 Certain communist leaders thought that reforms would ultimately reverse the process.
 Others did not realize how quickly private discontent could produce self-reinforcing public opposition.

 At the very end, fear simply changed sides: party functionaries who had helped foster repression came to fear ending up on the wrong side of history.
 In retrospect, it appears that their reticence to respond forcefully at the outset enabled public oppositions to grow explosively in country after country, through a domino effect.
 Each successful revolution lowered the perceived risks of joining the opposition in other countries.

 Religious preference falsification

 Preference falsification has played a role in the growth and survival of religions.
 It has contributed also to the shaping of religious institutions and beliefs.
 Some case studies are summarized here.

 India’s caste system

 For several millennia, Indian society has been divided into ranked occupational units, or castes, whose membership is determined primarily by descent.
 In practice, the caste system became an integral part of Hinduism in most parts of the Indian subcontinent.
-Over the ages, this system survived anti-Hindu movements, foreign invasions, colonization, even the challenges of two doctrinally more egalitarian religions, Islam and Christianity.
+Over the ages, this system survived anti-Hindu movements, foreign invasions, colonization, even the challenges of aggressive conversions from Islam and Christianity.
 Although discrimination against the lower castes became illegal in post-colonial India, caste remains a powerful force in Indian life.
 Most marriages take place between members of the same caste.